 Take note, though, that these health benefits are not an excuse to eat dark chocolate all day long.
 As it is high in calories, moderation is still key: Have a square or two after a meal instead of trying to meet your recommended daily allowance of minerals with dark chocolate!
 Use it as a delicious supplement to a diet rich in whole foods, instead of treating it like a main food group.

-Find different types of good-quality chocolates and even sugar-free in Healthy Options.
+Find different types of all-natural chocolate in Healthy Options.